jundalisay/spblist/content/en/research/paracelsus/dictionary/s.md

 Sephirus is a hard, and dry aposteme.

-Seraphin is an unutterable vertue, an infinite power of the heaven, and especially the assembly of Angels.
+Seraphin is an unutterable virtue, an infinite power of the heaven, and especially the assembly of Angels.

 Serpheta is a medicine melting a stone.